brainbrian/brainbrian-next/content/projects/2020-10-01-videoamp/index.md

         'typescript',
         'webpack',
     ]
-excerpt: "I started my VideoAmp journey in October of 2018.
-We moved to Los Angeles for my wife's job.
-I was originally working for REI when we moved, but quickly looked for a job on the Westside as isolation was taking its toll on me."
+excerpt: "I joined VideoAmp in 2018 and started working on the Design Ops team.
+We created the PreAmp Design System and I now work on the Measurement application, which allows users to optimize their ads and monitor past and active investment initiatives."
 ---

 I started my VideoAmp journey in October of 2018.
 We moved to Los Angeles for my wife's job.
 I was originally working for REI when we moved, but quickly looked for a job on the Westside as isolation was taking its toll on me.